- TAX INFO

 Criminal Liability.
 Section 40-29-112, Code of Alabama 1975, as amended, provides for a more severe penalty for not filing tax returns.
 Any person required to file a return under this title who willfully fails to make such return shall be guilty of a misdemeanor and upon conviction thereof, shall be fined not more than $25,000 or imprisoned not more than 1 year, or both.
 Section 40- 29-110 provides that any person who willfully attempts to evade any tax imposed by this title or the payment thereof shall be guilty of a felony and, upon conviction thereof, shall be fined not more than $100,000 or imprisoned for not more than 5 years, or both.
 These penalties are in addition to any other penalties provided for by Alabama law.

 If you move after filing your return and expect a refund, you should notify the Department of Revenue and send a change of address notice to: Alabama Department of Revenue, Individual and Corporate Tax Division, P. O. Box 327410, Mont gomery, AL 36132- 7410.
-This will help forward your check to you as soon as possible and allow us to mail next year’s forms to your new address.
+This will help forward your check to you as soon as possible.

 Corresponding With Alabama Department of Revenue